 Both parties should be well informed about what to expect throughout the process to equip you to make better decisions.
 The entire process can move smoother if you anticipate what the lenders will require of you in advance.

-VA Loan Requirements for Buyers
+VA Loan Requirements: What Buyers Should KNow

 For buyers, the requirements are relatively simple.
 You must obtain your Certificate of Eligibility that proves you met the service requirements necessary for the Department of Veterans Affairs entitlement.